 Furthermore, steering problems led to another recall of 446569 2000-2001 model Ford Focus vehicles concerning steering pinch bolts which may loose and cause fracture of ball joint stud.

-See NHTSA 2000, 2001, 2002, 2003 Ford Focus recalls and issues.
+See NHTSA 2000, 2001, 2002, 2003 Ford Focus recalls and problems.

 Best & Worst Years for Ford Focus 2nd Generation (2008-2011)

-In 2008, Ford launched the second generation of the Ford Focus, riding on the success of the latter years of the previous generation.
+In 2008, Ford launched the second generation of the Ford Focus, riding on the success of the final years of the previous generation.
 This generation of the Ford Focus received 4.6 from Kelley Blue Book which is the highest amongst all generations.

-On average it is the top ranked Ford Focus generation by Edmunds, J.D.
+On average it is the top-ranked Ford Focus generation by Edmunds, J.D.
 Power, Vehicle History and Cars.com.

 The Best Years: 2008, 2009, 2011